-Background and Purpose: This study subjected a rat model to the extracts of muscle and shell tissues from
+Background and Purpose: This study subjected a rat model to the extracts of muscle and shell tissues

-(ACF) induced by Azoxymethane (AOM).
+Aberrant Crypt Foci (ACF) induced by Azoxymethane (AOM).

-and water extract of muscle and ethanolic extract of shell.
+and water extract of muscle and ethanolic extract of the shell.
 Male rats (n=40) were assigned into control, positive,

 negative, and treatment groups.
 The animals were injected with AOM, except the control group, and then

-well as ACF and antioxidant enzymes were evaluated in the rat colon.
+well as ACF and antioxidant enzymes, were evaluated in the rat colon.

 Results: The butanolic muscle extract and ethanolic shell one demonstrated an IC50 of 9.02±0.19μg/ml and

-multiplicity in the colon compared to cancer control group.
+multiplicity in the colon compared to the cancer control group.
 The activity of SOD and CAT increased, while

 that of MDA decreased.
 The expression of Bax and Bcl-2 increased and decreased, respectively.